mnms/docs/docs/install-fbctl.md

-!!!
-Note
-    Command Line Interface(CLI) of LightningDB supports not only deploy and start command but also many commands to access and manipulate data in LightningDB.
-​
 # 1. How to run fbctl

 If you try to use fbctl for the first time after EC2 instance was created, please update fbctl like below.